psychemedia/middle-english-romances/sir-isumbras.md

 Nowther of tham myghte other stille,
 Thaire sorowe it was fulle ranke!
 Thay sayd, alias that thay were borne,
-" Felle werdes es layde us by-forne,
+"Felle werdes es layde us by-forne,
 That are were wele and wanke!"
 The knyghte bad scho sulde be stille,
 And gladly suffir Goddes wille,
-" Us awe hym alle to thanke!"
+"Us awe hym alle to thanke!"

 XVIII.